 Listed below are some of the most interesting science facts.
-They are some of the most exciting discoveries, achievements and breakthroughs in science that are made through the years.
-You may see weird and interesting facts about animals in the list too.
+They include some of the most exciting discoveries, achievements, breakthroughs, and notable criticisms in science.
+Also, I couldn’t leave out weird and interesting facts about animals.
 Read on.

 8. The Amount of Friction Between a Shoe, a Banana Skin and the Floor is 0.07.
 This Explains Why Banana Skin is So Slippery

 Japanese scientists once measured the coefficient of friction between the banana and the shoe’s surface, and it was found to be 0.07.
 In case you didn’t know what the coefficient of friction is – it’s a value for for one surface rubbed against another.
 Higher the coefficient of friction means higher the friction between two surfaces, and vice-versa.